libopencm3/libopencm3/README.md

 * `FP_FLAGS` - Control the floating-point ABI

-   If the Cortex-M core supports a hard float ABI, it will be compiled with best floating-point support by default.
+   If the Cortex-M core supports a hard float ABI, it will be compiled with the best floating-point support by default.
 In cases where this is not desired, the behavior can be specified by setting `FP_FLAGS`.

-   Currently, M4F cores default to `-mfloat-abi=hard -mfpu=fpv4-sp-d16`,
+   Currently, M4F cores default to `-mfloat-abi=hard -mfpu=fpv4-sp-d16`, and
    M7 cores defaults to double precision `-mfloat-abi=hard -mfpu=fpv5-d16` if available, and single precision `-mfloat-abi=hard -mfpu=fpv5-sp-d16` otherwise.
    Other architectures use no FP flags, in otherwords, traditional softfp.

-   You may find which FP_FLAGS you can use in particular architecture in readme.txt shipped with gcc-arm-embedded package.
+   You may find which FP_FLAGS you can use in a particular architecture in the readme.txt file shipped with the gcc-arm-embedded package.

    Examples: